Momo (novel): Major themes

 The main theme of Momo can be seen as a criticism of consumerism and stress.
-It describes the personal and social losses produced by unnecessary consumption, and the danger to be driven by a hidden interest group with enough power to induce people into this life style.
-Michael Ende has also stated to have had the concept of currency demurrage in mind when writing Momo.
+It describes the personal and social losses produced by unnecessary consumption, and the danger to be driven by a hidden interest group with enough power to induce people into this lifestyle.
+Michael Ende has also stated to have had the concept of demurrage currency in mind when writing Momo.

 Childhood is also an important subject in many of Ende's books.
 In Momo it is used to offer contrast with the adult society.
-As children have "all the time in the world", they are a difficult target for the Men in Grey: children can't be convinced that their games are time-wasting.
+As children have "all the time in the world", they are a difficult target for the Men in Grey: children cannot be convinced that their games are time-wasting.
 The author uses a mockery of Barbie dolls and other expensive toys as symbols to show how anyone can be persuaded, even indirectly, into consumerism.

-Robert N. Peck described that Momo has five principle elements: taking time, listening, imagining, persons and music.
+Robert N. Peck described that Momo has five principal elements: taking time, listening, imagining, persons and music.

 Literary significance

 An article by philosopher David Loy and literature professor Linda Goodhew called Momo "one of the most remarkable novels of the late twentieth century".
 They further state that: "One of the most amazing things about Momo is that it was published in 1973.
 Since then, the temporal nightmare it depicts has become our reality."

 Ende himself has said that "Momo is a tribute of gratitude to Italy and also a declaration of love," indicating that the author idealized the Italian way of life.
 Loy and Goodhew suggested that Ende's perspective on time coincided with his interest in Buddhism and that for example the deliberately slow character of Beppo might be regarded as a Zen master, even though Ende wrote the book long before his visits to Japan.

-When the book was published in the U.S. in 1985, Natalie Babbit from the Washington Post commented: "Is it a children's book?
+When the book was published in the U.S. in 1985, Natalie Babbit from The Washington Post commented: "Is it a children's book?
 Not here in America."
 Momo was republished by Puffin Press on January 19, 2009.

 Then Norwegian Prime Minister Thorbjørn Jagland, in his New Year Address to the nation on January 1, 1997, referenced Ende's book and its plot: "People are persuaded to save time by eliminating everything not useful.
 One of the people so influenced cuts out his girlfriend, sells his pet, stops singing, reading and visiting friends.
 In this way he will supposedly become an efficient man getting something out of life.
 What is strange is that he is in a greater hurry than ever.
-The saved-up time disappears - and he never sees it again."
+The saved-up time disappears—and he never sees it again."
 Prime Minister Jagland went on to say that to many people, time has become the scarcest resource of all, contrary to their attempt at saving as much of it as possible.